samuelwong30/Goatify/README.md

 # Goatify
-A way to keep track of your friends
+A way to keep track of all your friends social media accounts all in one place.
+Users can search for a particular friend as well as add friends.

 # Build Instructions
 Requirements: Python 3.9 or higher